 Rome Global Gateway

-The facility serves as a home for student programs year-round.
-The facility can also host events with up to 125 participants.
-Faculty office space as well as patio and terrace views of the Colosseum make this a versatile venue for academic conferences and special events.
+The facility in Rome serves as a home for student programs year-round and can also host events with up to 125 participants.
+Faculty office space, as well as patios and a terrace with views of the Colosseum, make this a versatile venue for academic conferences and special events.

 Each year since 2011, an interdisciplinary seminar is the held at the Rome Global Gateway, sponsored by the Center for Italian Studies along with the Nanovic Institute for European Studies in collaboration with various other departments and universities.
 In 2018, the seminar was redesigned with the aim of introducing graduate students from across the humanities to the unique primary sources available in Rome.
 Past seminars addressed topics such as Dante's theology, Italy and Ireland, Cinema Studies, and more.

 The Center for Italian Studies sponsors events at the Rome Global Gateway in addition to the Rome Seminar.
 These events include signature colloquia on Dante as well as collaborations with local universities.